This spicy perogy pizza is perfect for football season eating or just about any time of year. Perogies meet pizza and it’s very, very good!

 This perogy pizza is inspired by one served at Canadian chain restaurant Boston Pizza.
 It starts, as always, with my favourite homemade pizza dough.
 It’s Jim Lahey’s No Knead pizza dough (just search for it) and you can follow that recipe and great instructions on how to make it.
 You can, of course, use your favourite homemade or store-made/bought pizza dough.

 On top of the dough is a layer of sour cream.
 You might think you’re going to miss pizza sauce, but trust me, you won’t.
 If you like, you can serve this with a bowl of pizza sauce or marinara for dipping.

-The spicy part of this pizza is supplied by jalapeno peppers, that are roasted off with the potato slices.
+Jalapeños – The spicy part of this pizza is supplied by jalapeño peppers, that are roasted off with the potato slices.
 Feel free to adjust the amount according to your spicy tolerance.

-- 14 inch Pizza dough store bought or homemade
+- 1 lb Pizza dough, store bought or homemade

-- 1 cup jalapeno pepper seeded and diced (about 1/4 diced)
+- 1 jalapeño pepper, seeded and diced (about 1/4 cup diced)

 - Drizzle of vegetable or canola oil

 - 1/2 cup sour cream, (plus more for garnish)

 - 1/4 cup Creamy Caesar Salad Dressing